lylebe/e__alto/README.md

 (RFC 7285) and, as opportunities permit, related standards.

-AT THIS TIME THE CODE IS ALPHA and undergoing various tests while final code functions are delivered.
+AT THIS TIME THE CODE IS ALPHA and undergoing various tests while final code functions are delivered for the next release.

 Funtcionality that has been tested
 - Map and Map Filter Services
 - Costmap and Costmap Filter Services (with constraint support)
 - Endpoint Property Service
-- Endpoint Cost Service (fine grained only)
+- Endpoint Cost Service (including fine grain search constraint support*)

 TODO
-- Endpoint Cost Service (coarse grained search)
+- Set up and pass the ALTO 93 interop tests.
+- Automatically start the Server.

+* - notes an exception to the standard

 Install / Build
 ---------------